 - During periods of restricted visibility such as fog or heavy rain.

-When underway, from sunset to sunrise, you must display, if practical, side lights and a stern light.
+When underway, from sunset to sunrise, you must display, if practical, red and green side lights and a white stern light.
 But if you can’t, you must have a flashlight or lighted lantern emitting a white light which must be lit in enough time to prevent a collision.

 You should never leave shore without, at minimum, a flashlight.
 Even if you plan to return before dark, you never know what event may prevent you from returning until after dark.